paulczar/gcc-deploy-opsman/README.md

 # New and fancy GCP lab for PKS

+> This repo is a working proof of concept.
+There may be some hard coded things in here that I haven't found (or am too lazy to fix) ... so don't just follow the instructions blindly.
+You can always `grep -r czar` and that would probably find most hardcoded bits.

 This describes using a base GKE cluster (yeah weird right) to spin up the infrastructure required to install PKS.
 It uses a combination of [Google Config Connector](https://cloud.google.com/config-connector/docs/reference/resources) and my own deprecated [GCP Operator](https://github.com/paulczar/gcp-cloud-compute-operator).

 > Note: The use of GCP Operator will disappear over time as GCC becomes more fully featured.